WirlyWirly/ABSidekick/README.md

 * Auto `Title` fill: If the initial *ASIN* search returns *No Results*, the title will be automatically populated into the search field, the same as when clicking the `Title` button.

 ## Install
 ABSidekick is a **UserScript** that is installed through a **UserScript Manager** addon in your browser.
-A **UserScript Manager** is just like any other browser addon, which means you can find and install one from wherever you get your browser addons.
+A **UserScript Manager** is just like any other browser addon, which means you can find and install one from your browsers web store.

-If you are not sure which manager to get, the one I use and recommend above all others is [ViolentMonkey](https://violentmonkey.github.io/), for its loyal development team and open-source nature.
-If that's not available to you, my next recommendation would be [Tampermonkey](https://www.tampermonkey.net/).
+If you are not sure which manager to install, the one I use and recommend above all others is [🐵 Violentmonkey](https://violentmonkey.github.io/), both for its fantastice development team and open-source nature.
+If Violentmonkey is not available to you, my next recommendation would be [Tampermonkey](https://www.tampermonkey.net/), which has broader support but is not open-source.

-Once you have added a **UserScript Manager** to your browser, simply click the **Install** link below and the manager will prompt you to install **ABSidekick**.
-After it has been installed, you will immediately start seeing the changes made by **ABSidekick** whenever you are on the Audiobookshelf web interface!
+Once you have added a **UserScript Manager** addon to your browser, simply click the **Install** link below and the manager will prompt you to install **ABSidekick**.
+After it has been installed, you will immediately start seeing the changes made by **ABSidekick** whenever you are on the Audiobookshelf web interface! 🥳

 ℹ️ When you first open the Audiobookshelf web interface, abs will add the `/audiobookshelf/` part to your URL. **ABSidekick** won't run automatically unless the URL already contains  `/audiobookshelf/` without abs needing to add it.
-To fix this, you can simply add `/audiobookshelf/` to your browser bookmark, that way whenever you open the bookmark, abs doesn't need to add it for you because you are already opening the full URL.
+So to fix this, you can simply add `/audiobookshelf/` to your browser bookmark, that way whenever you open the bookmark, abs doesn't need to add it for you because you are already opening the full URL.

-ℹ️ If **ABSidekick** does not automatically run when you are on Audiobookshelf, you will need to edit the `@match` line near the top of the script so that it points to your actual Audiobookshelf URL.
-Be aware that **ABSidekick** is configured to recieve auto-updates, so any edits you make will be overwritten by future updates
+ℹ️ If **ABSidekick** does not run automatically for you, then you will need to edit the `@match` line near the top of the script so that it points to your actual `ip:port`.
+Be aware that **ABSidekick** is configured to recieve auto-updates, so any edits you make to the script directly will be overwritten by future updates

 ⚠️ UserScripts like **ABSidekick** will run **code** in your browser when you visit certain pages.
 It is important to be aware of this and therefore only install UserScripts from trusted sources.